Unril/FindDependencies/README.md

 # FindDependencies
-This tool uses Dependency Walker to create batch script that copies all executable dependencies
+This tool uses Dependency Walker to create batch script that copies all executable's dependencies found by given paths to separate folder.